 The saw comes with a 12 mm blade for producing nice straight cuts that are smooth and clean.
 You may want to order a 6mm blade with this machine for cutting curves.
 The band saw also comes with a lock on rip fence, crosscutting mitre guide, mitre gauge push stick and circle cutting jig.

 The saw is fitted with an integral dust collection drawer which works really well, and the machine can also be attached to your dust extraction system.

 There is a safety lock on the doors that ensures power is cut to the motor when these are open for blade changing or cleaning.

-Overall this is a brilliant band saw with plenty of power and features for the money.
+Overall this is the best bandsaw for the UK with plenty of power and features for the money.
 I highly recommend this saw as an excellent tool for your workshop.